Aijunly/aijunly.github.io/_pages/markdown.md

 ---

 ## The Julia Language
-**Julia** is a flexible dynamic language, appropriate for scientific and numerical computing, with performance comparable to traditional statically-typed languages.
+**Julia** is a flexible dynamic language, appropriate for **scientific and numerical computing**, with performance comparable to traditional statically-typed languages.
 Website: [Julia](https://julialang.org/)

 * Fast
 * Dynamic
 * Reproducible
 * Composable
 * General